 As confirmed by the present example, the French Examiners have until now generally applied the “non-invention exclusion” quite loosely for all computer-implemented inventions including those relating to blockchain given that they could not reject a patent application for a lack of inventive step.

-It is still a bit early to know how strictly the French Examiners will apply the requirement on inventive step, in particular to blockchain inventions but we expect that it will tend to follow the EPO conventional practice, for instance by relying on the solution-problem approach, while releasing some constrains on patent-eligibility as the European examiners do.
+It is still a bit early to know how strictly the French Examiners will apply the requirement on inventive step, in particular to block chain inventions but we expect that they will tend to follow the EPO conventional practice, for instance by relying on the solution-problem approach, while releasing some constrains on patent-eligibility as the European examiners do.

 We recommend that this requirement be thoroughly assessed before filing the patent application to the INPI to reword the claims so as to avoid any non-invention objection that the French examiners may raise, which may be cumbersome to overcome if the description does not indicate any technical elements.

-Should you have any questions, please do not hesitate to contact our experts for any of your innovations based on blockchain or related to other technologies and more generally to Internet of Things, Big Data, Artificial Intelligence.
-Our ICT experts are members of the GEVERS internal CII-Committee who gathers on a monthly basis to share their experience specifically on II-related issues.
+Should you have any questions, please do not hesitate to contact our experts for any of your innovations based on block chain or related to other technologies such as the Internet of Things, Big Data, Artificial Intelligence.
+Our ICT experts are members of the GEVERS internal CII-Committee who gathers on a monthly basis to share their experience specifically on CII-related issues.